MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 ```

-## Adding a Custom capability to App Package Manifest
+## Adding a Custom Capability to App Package Manifest

 Capabilities must be declared in your Universal Windows Platform (UWP)
 app's [package